francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 |   5   |       Evolved       |       0.08       |        1.0        |
 |   5   |       Nim Sum       |       0.0        |       0.84        |

+## The chosen policy

+By comparing the four developed agents, the minmax wins against all the others.<br>
+However, its implementation is too slow to be calculated for big N, so the reinforcement learning can be the optimal solution.
+The only con is that the opponent strategy should be known in advance.

 ## Later modifications

 After the reviews, I made some little modifications to improve the results: